Art and Works of Carm Andrews

 The diversity of demographics in age, motivation, and class among my peers fueled my curiosity and craving for deeper knowledge.
-I pursued other supporting studies in business management and communication.
-My art took a place happily in the corner of my life but was no longer the driving force behind my education.
+My art took a place happily in the corner of my life, but was no longer the driving force behind my education.
 I began self-interest studies and research in human sexuality, sex in American culture, and the psychology between the sexes.
-These interests always exposed themselves calmly in my art previously, but while studying I became more fearless in propagating the idea of what was sexual and what was not in my art.
+Previously, these interests would sometimes calmly expose themselves in my art.
+While studying, I became more fearless in propagating the idea of what is viewed as sensual, or tastefully erotic, versus what was a natural state of being for women.
 I love to probe adult conversations on what society has taught us to be taboo.

-In later years, life hit a significant rough patch and much of what made me feel fearless and open to the world turned to insecurity through cynicism.
-Beauty for forbidden because people choose not to appreciate it fully and freely without ownership.
-I was disconnected and sought freedom back in my art.
+In later years, life hit a significant rough patch, and much of what made me feel fearless and open to the world turned to insecurity through cynicism.
+Beauty felt forbidden, not appreciated fully, or able to live freely without ownership.
+I was disconnected, and in my art, I found freedom again.
 I used it to heal and to grow.
-I found that I was happiest in my kookiest creative late nights and long days than when I was trying to persuade or build relationships through business networking and media marketing.
-I found yoga and it helped me re-intact the pieces of spirit that became veiled and scattered in my discomfort.
+I found that I was happiest in my kookiest, creative late nights and long days than when I was trying to persuade or build relationships through business networking and media marketing.
+I found yoga, and it helped me re-integrate the pieces of spirit that had become veiled and scattered in my discomfort.
 My art was always a part of that spirit, a purposeful creation to unveil an emotion or connection meant for our growth.
 It was never meant to stay in the corner of life, unexposed to sharing the beauty inspiring it.
 My art is inspired by spirit, the animalism in us all, the beauty in our nature and what connects us to it, and joy because unconventional happiness is simply unlimited in what you can attain.

-I am Carmalita Andrews, an artist, yogi, mother, teacher, nurturer, and creator.
+I am Carm, an artist, yogi, mother, teacher, nurturer, and creator.
 I dance, laugh, play, eat, and soak in the sunrays and moonbeams, raindrops, and cool breezes.
 Always with soulful intention.

 Do the things that feed your soul.